The3DP/AllPi/README.md

 # AllPi
-This repo will soon be filled with everything Pi.
+This repo will soon be full with everything Raspberry Pi.